japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-FlatMapGroupsWithStateExecHelper.md

 == [[FlatMapGroupsWithStateExecHelper]] FlatMapGroupsWithStateExecHelper

-`FlatMapGroupsWithStateExecHelper` is a utility with the main purpose of <<createStateManager, creating a StateManager>> for <<spark-sql-streaming-FlatMapGroupsWithStateExec.adoc#, FlatMapGroupsWithStateExec>> physical operator.
+`FlatMapGroupsWithStateExecHelper` is a utility with the main purpose of <<createStateManager, creating a StateManager>> for [FlatMapGroupsWithStateExec](physical-operators/FlatMapGroupsWithStateExec.md) physical operator.

 === [[createStateManager]] Creating StateManager -- `createStateManager` Method